 The driver's outside mirror will automatically adjust for glare from vehicles behind you.
-This feature is controlled by the inside automatic dimming mirror and will automatically adjust for headlight glare when the inside mirror adjusts.
+This feature is controlled

 Outside Mirrors Approach Light - If Equipped

 Driver and passenger outside mirrors equipped with approach lighting contain one LED, which is located in the upper outboard mirror glass corner.
 The approach light supplies illuminated entry lighting, which turns on in both mirrors when you use the Remote Keyless Entry (RKE) transmitter or open any door.
 This LED shines outward to illuminate the front and rear door handles.
 It also shines downward to illuminate the area in front of the doors.